hwupathum/pumpitup/README.md

 ﻿
 # Pump it Up : Data Mining the Water Table

-All training and testing data re stored on github.
-Development was done in Google Colab which can be found [here](https://colab.research.google.com/drive/11xTIt5BTRvcKlSFzSNjcerl2YuA2-RbB?usp=sharing).
+The repository is stored on github which can be found [here](https://github.com/hwupathum/pumpitup).

 ## Analysing data